SnehaSel07/SnehaSel07/README.md

 - 👋 Hi, I’m @SnehaSel07
 - 👀 I’m interested in SDET, QA Automation Tester profiles.
-- 🌱 I’m currently learning Java, Selenium, TestNG, TestRail
+- 🌱 I’m currently learning Java, Selenium, TestNG, Maven
 - 💞️ I’m looking to collaborate on Selenium, TestNG, Java
-- 📫 How to reach me -- sac7196@gmail.com
+- 📫 How to reach me -- chindarkarsneha@gmail.com

 <!---
 SnehaSel07/SnehaSel07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.